Normal Amsler Grid appearance.

 “Wet” AMD is the most common reason people with dry AMD lose vision.
 This happens when an eye with dry AMD develops scar tissue growth under the center of the retina (called the macula), causing damage that destroys the macula and central, sharp vision.
 Without macular vision, your ability to read, recognize faces, and drive may be lost.

-If you have “wet” AMD, RPT helps in several important ways.
+If you have “wet” AMD, VPT™ can help in several important ways.
 As you know, drugs injected into the eye are the primary treatment for wet AMD.
-A recent study of over 220 US retina specialists shows that RPT helps drugs work better in “wet” AMD.
+VPT™ helps these drugs work better.
 What does this mean?
-First, RPT decreases the number of injections needed by over 50%.
-Second, despite needing fewer injections, patients receiving RPT have better vision that those getting injections alone.
-Third, by markedly decreasing injections, RPT reduces the risks of vision-threatening complications of injections, such as macular atrophy and glaucoma.
+Injections can be significantly reduced without sacrificing visual results.
+By decreasing the number of injections, VPT can reduce the risks of vision-threatening complications of injections, such as macular atrophy, infection and glaucoma.